On this page

 What it's like to work as a field services technician

-Find out what Kyle and Darcy experienced as technical officers in the field.
+Find out what Nathan and Kyle experienced as technical officers in the field.

 I love working with my hands, working outdoors and problem solving.
 I started out doing a Bachelor of Science, but uni wasn't for me.
 After a conversation with an human resources manager about pathways into the Bureau, I changed to an 18-month Diploma of Electronics and Communications Engineering at TAFE.